everthx/datos_masivos/finalProject/Final Proyect Document.md

 # Introduction

 <p align="justify" >
-This document specifies the analysis and development of the final project of unit 4 of the matter of big data, which the objective of this final project is to compare the Machine Learning performance algorithms that were seen during the semester, which The Bank Marketing data set obtained from the following source will be used: https://archive.ics.uci.edu/ml/datasets/Bank+Marketing The implementation of these algorithms is explained, as well as the result that was reached, through a tabulation to better visualize the performance of each one of them.
+This document specifies the analysis and development of the final project for unit 4 on the matter of big data, which the objective of this final project is to compare the performance of Machine Learning algorithms that were seenstudied during the semester, using  the Bank Marketing data set obtained from the following source: https://archive.ics.uci.edu/ml/datasets/Bank+Marketing The implementation of these algorithms is explained, as well as the result that was reached, through a tabulation to better visualize the performance of each one of them.
 </p>

-# Theoretical framework of algorithms
+# Algorithms Theoretical Framework.

 ### SVM - Support Vector Machines

 <p align="justify" >
-The acronym SVM for its acronym in English (Support Vector Machines).
+The acronym SVM stands for Support Vector Machines.
 They can be used for both regression and classification.
 Support vector machines are a machine learning technique that finds the best possible separation between classes.
 With two dimensions it is easy to understand what you are doing.
 Typically, machine learning problems have many dimensions.
 So instead of finding the optimal line, the SVM finds the hyperplane that maximizes the separation margin between classes.
 [1]
 </p>

 <p align="justify" >